LucasQuiles/RestockR/README.md

 2. Expand alerting with scheduled push notifications and store-specific thresholds.
 3. Add integration tests for navigation flows (splash → login → monitor → profile).
 4. Build a settings export/import flow so power users can share configurations.

 ---

+## Community Notes

+- Thanks to the collectors and trainers, Emerald alerts, and Chef Wendell for keeping the feed lively.
+- Feedback, pull stories, and gentle rivalry are welcome—just keep it about the hunt, not the hunters.
+- If you spot bugs or want to contribute, open an issue or PR and drop your favorite starter in the description so we know you’re one of us.

+---